Get started with marijuana edibles by making your very own batch of cannabutter.

 5. Place mixture in fridge overnight.
 The butter will separate from the water and rise to the top.

 6. Once butter has risen to top, remove from fridge.
 Peel off the chunks of butter with a fork or knife and place in separate container.

 Congratulations, you’re now ready to make edibles!
 When it comes to dosing, it’s best to start with small amounts and move up gradually.
 Any extra cannabutter can be stored in the fridge for up to 2 months.

 Remember, the effects of edibles last much longer than smoking or vaporizing.
 While usually delayed by 30-60 minutes, the effects can last for 8 hours or more.

 Commonly Asked Questions

 Q: What’s the best way to store cannabutter?

 It’s best to keep your cannabutter in the fridge to prevent it from spoiling.
-Use an air-tight container and it should stay fresh for at least a few weeks.
-Alternatively, you can keep cannabutter in the freezer for up to six months.
+Use an air-tight container and it should stay fresh for up to 2 months (Note: butter will start to lose potency after 2 weeks).
+Alternatively, you can keep cannabutter in the freezer for up to 6 months.

 Q: How strong will my cannabutter be?

 Estimating how strong your cannabutter will be is a common challenge.
 Even if you use the same quantity of cannabis, the strength of your cannabutter will vary depending on the potency of your weed.
 If you’re preparing cannabutter for the first time, it’s best to be careful by using a small amount of cannabis.
 You can always increase the dosage next time if you find your first batch is too weak.